 The most contaminated 3 percent of fish samples were from the DDT dumping site at the Palos Verdes Shelf off the Los Angeles coast.
 This is also where researchers found the highest DDT concentration in sediment.

-Research has shown that DDT can also harm marine animals such as sea lions as well as California condors, which can feed on the carcasses of contaminated animals.
+Research has shown that DDT can also harm marine animals, such as sea lions, and California condors, which can feed on the carcasses of contaminated animals.

 “It is important to have discussions about this—these chemicals benefit us but also cause harm—so that we can take a more balanced approach: How do we handle all these chemicals that we are making, how do we regulate them?
-These are difficult but important questions,” he said.
+These are difficult but important questions.”

 A figure showing locations along the Southern California Bight where DDT sediment samples (green dots) and fish samples (orange, fish zones) were collected.
 (Courtesy of Lillian McGill)